Please note: The information on this page relates to the 2020-21 academic year.

 - Develop an understanding of the sustainability implications for societies of different forms of food, education and health challenges

-Write critically about the notion of Goal-based development
+Write critically about different ideas of sustainable development.

 Through this module, you will develop a number of different skills that are sought by employers which will support your professional development.
 We have highlighted this to enable you to identify and reflect on the skills you have acquired and apply them throughout your professional journey including during the recruitment processes whether this on an CV/application form or at an interview.